This post was originally published on December 27, 2016 and has been updated for accuracy and comprehensiveness.

 Top Home Automation Security Concerns

-Home automation systems can provide consumers with easy, fun and more comfortable living, but not all devices are created with security in mind.
+Home automation systems can provide consumers with easy, fun and more affordable living.
+However, not all devices are created with security in mind.
 Some top concerns include:

 - IoT-based distributed denial-of-service (DDoS) attacks.